awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.md

 + You can have automated backups performed when you need them, or manually create your own backup snapshot\.
 You can use these backups to restore a cluster\.
 The ElastiCache for Redis restore process works reliably and efficiently\.
 + You can get high availability with a primary instance and a synchronous secondary instance that you can fail over to when problems occur\.
 You can also use read replicas to increase read scaling\.
 + You can control access to your ElastiCache for Redis clusters by using AWS Identity and Access Management to define users and permissions\.
 You can also help protect your clusters by putting them in a virtual private cloud \(VPC\)\.
++ By using the Global Datastore for Redis feature, you can work with fully managed, fast, reliable, and secure replication across AWS Regions\.
+Using this feature, you can create cross\-Region read replica clusters for ElastiCache for Redis to enable low\-latency reads and disaster recovery across AWS Regions\.
++ Data tiering provides a price\-performance option for Redis workloads by utilizing lower\-cost solid state drives \(SSDs\) in each cluster node in addition to storing data in memory\.
+It is ideal for workloads that access up to 20 percent of their overall dataset regularly, and for applications that can tolerate additional latency when accessing data on SSD\.
+For more information, see [Data tiering](data-tiering.md)\.

 ## Clusters<a name="WhatIs.Clusters"></a>